Tips for trouble free camping and hiking

 In addition, one of the simplest protections is merely keeping clean.

 people who have not bathed themselves for awhile.
-A stinky person is a favourite meal.
+A stinky person covered with bacteria is a favourite meal.
+That will teach them to not bathe themselves.

 Pregnant women are also more likely to be bitten, perhaps because their warmer